chrischne/christian-schneider-cv/_employment/ssz.md

 Project Lead, concept, design, realisation and coordination of an exhibition.

-Design and implementation of a visualisation software for Population Scenarios
+Design and implementation of a visualisation software for population scenarios

 Design and implementation of interactive charts